The Lancet Neurology September 04, 2012

 Setting

-Population Consecutive patients with acute ischemic stroke and proximal cerebral artery occlusion scheduled for endovascular therapy within 12 hours of symptom onset.
+Population Consecutive adult patients with acute ischemic stroke scheduled to undergo endovascular treatment within 12 hours of symptom onset.

-Outcome Favorable clinical response, defined as an improvement of 8 or more points on the NIH Stroke Scale (NIHSS) between baseline and day 30, or an NIHSS score of 0–1 at 30 days.
+Outcome Favorable clinical response, defined as an improvement of ≥8 points on the National Institutes of Health Stroke Scale (NIHSS) between baseline and day 30, or an NIHSS score of 0-1 at day 30.

 Study Limitations